ngunsu/festereo/README.md

 ```
 For more options python3 model/default.py --help

+**Benchmark is not using the custom cuda kernel, so cost volume computation is slow**

 ---

 ## TODO

 - Add conda support
+- Add cuda kernel to benchmark
 - Add batch support for cuda kernel

 ---